 MyCAA funds cannot be used to pay for computers, application fees, graduation fees, student activities, child care, parking, transportation, medical services, or testing fees.

-One of the primary goals of the MyCAA program is to help military spouses earn the degree or credentials they need to find a "portable" career, meaning a job they can take with them when a military spouse is relocated from one duty station to another.
+One of the primary goals of the MyCAA program as a military spouse benefit is to help military spouses earn the degree or credentials they need to find a "portable" career, meaning a job they can take with them when a military spouse is relocated from one duty station to another.
 These careers are typically in high demand fields, and can often be found in growing industries.

 As an accredited educational institution dedicated to working adult students, many of Strayer University's degrees may be considered suitable preparation for portable careers.
 You can see a full list of Strayer's programs of academic disciplines.

-Confirm your eligibility for receiving MyCAA funding and set up your Career and Training Plan, important first steps to take to start earning your degree, by visiting the MyCAA Web site.
+Confirm your eligibility for receiving Military Spouse Career Advancement (MyCAA) funding and set up your Career and Training Plan, important first steps to take to start earning your degree, by visiting the MyCAA Web site.

-To request information about Strayer University’s academic programs, please fill out this form or call us at 1.888.378.7293.
+To request information about Strayer University’s academic programs and scholarship for military spouses, please fill out this form or call us at 1.888.378.7293.